 “If the rain didn’t come in July or there was less rain than forecast, the plan would have been to continue to ban farming but with greater enforcement and tighter control.”

 However, this level of confidence runs counter to recent experience, including the acknowledgement that serious disaster has only been narrowly avoided, with the costs being disproportionately felt by farmers dependent on irrigation.
-Moreover, it is not clear to what extent water managers’ assessment of future trends is based on any systematic analysis of data,.
+Moreover, it is not clear to what extent water managers’ assessment of future trends is based on any systematic analysis of data.
 Throughout the fieldwork interviews there was very limited discussion of how patterns of precipitation, water availability and demand might also be shaped by wider changes, such as patterns of land use and forest cover (including transitions to large-scale industrial agriculture), or patterns of urbanization and industrialization that will alter water demand, and put additional pressure on water quality.

 In balancing different demands and needs of local stakeholders, government agencies have to make what they see as difficult decisions.
 They clearly feel that they are caught between competing interests that are difficult to reconcile.
 Essentially this means that ‘urban’ water consumption is prioritised.
 Despite rice farmers being important local stakeholders, in times of water shortage the management response has consistently been to deny water for irrigation.
 Water managers recognise that these measures have impacted rice farmers and there is clear sympathy for the farmers’ plight.
 However, options are limited to attempts to improve localised storage in small reservoirs and ponds and the effectiveness of such efforts is not clear to decision-makers, and is not evaluated.